Excerpts from the Workshop held at the

-Let's now turn to the last paragraph of Chapter 5, which is a wonderful elaboration of this fourth rule for decision: "at least I can decide I do not like what I feel now."
+Let's now turn to the last paragraph of Chapter 5, which is a wonderful elaboration of this fourth rule for decision: "At least I can decide I do not like what I feel now."
 I can't emphasize enough how important it is that you allow yourself to feel your pain, to feel your ego's thought system in whatever way it comes to you.
 If you do not allow yourself to feel it, which again is what the bliss ninnies attempt to do (in other words, cover it over and everything is wonderful), then there will be no motivation to learn and practice this course.
 If you really believe you are happy and at peace, then what do you need a course for?
 The purpose of this course is to give you a way of undoing your pain.
 If you don't believe you have any pain, then you don't need this.
 So again, one of the first ideas in working with this course is to understand that one of Jesus' central purposes is to have you recognize that you do not recognize how much in pain you are.

-(Paragraph 6 - Sentences 1,2) Decision cannot be difficult.
+(T-5.VII.6:1-2) Decision cannot be difficult.
 This is obvious, if you realize that you must already have decided not to be wholly joyous if that is how you feel.

 This whole thing rests on the idea that you are allowing yourself to be aware that you are not feeling joyous or happy—that you are feeling anxious, guilty, lonely, sad, depressed, fearful, etc. If you don't let yourself feel that, then nothing else is possible.
 Another premise is the idea that if you are not feeling joyous, you are the one who has chosen that, as we had discussed before.
-If there is no world outside you mind, then there is nothing that can have any effect on you.
+If there is no world outside your mind, then there is nothing that can have any effect on you.
 If you are unhappy, you are the only one who has made you unhappy.

-my dream, and I am the dreamer of the dream; it is not somebody else's dream.
-It is not their dream dreaming me: it is my dream."
 Resistance to this is enormous, because—going back to that original instant—the ego said that if you look at your guilt, which is over your responsibility for separating yourself from God and from Christ, and then literally destroying Heaven and making up a world opposite to it—if you look at your guilt and accept responsibility for what you did, right in back of that is the wrathful vengeful God Who will destroy you.
 That is where the terror comes from.
 That is what works in the back of everyone's mind.
 This whole world becomes a massive layer of stuff, just to keep the pain of that thought away from us.
 And the whole thing is made up because the whole thought system of sin and guilt is made up.
 But you won't know it is made up until you look at it—that is why this is such an important theme.

 So again, the first step in the undoing, which is the undoing of the decision and of the effect of the decision (which is to feel terrible), is to recognize that you actively decided wrongly but can as actively decide otherwise.
 The keyword here is actively.
 Jesus is telling you very clearly that you have actively chosen this.
 This is a deliberate choice: You do not want to be with Jesus.
 You do not want to be with the Love of God.
 You want to be with yourself.
 You want to be with your specialness.
 So this is an active choice.
 Then he makes the point even more clear:

-(Paragraph 6 - Sentence 4) Be very firm with yourself in this [in realizing that you have actively chosen the ego] and keep yourself fully aware that the undoing process, which does not come from you, is nevertheless within you because God placed it there.
+(T-5.VII.6:4) Be very firm with yourself in this [in realizing that you have actively chosen the ego] and keep yourself fully aware that the undoing process, which does not come from you, is nevertheless within you because God placed it there.